The Ultimate Guide to B2B SEO in 2020

 4. The Importance of Establishing Expertise and Thought Leadership

 This is why in B2B content marketing and SEO, we should approach our content with a long-term approach.
-It isn’t solely about making sure your site shows up when people search for keywords related to your product, but it’s about getting your presence everywhere in the SERP when your ideal audience ask questions and try to find information related to their work.
+It isn’t solely about making sure your site shows up when people search for keywords related to your product, but it’s about getting your presence everywhere in the SERP when your ideal audience asks questions and tries to find information related to their work.

-In short,one of the goals of B2B SEO—and arguably the most important one—-, is to establish your brand’s position as a thought leader in your niche.
+In short, one of the goals of enterprise and B2B SEO services—and arguably the most important one—-, is to establish your brand’s position as a thought leader in your niche.
 This will mean consistently publishing high-quality, relevant, and informative content covering all the possible nooks and crannies of your industry.